-She’s free from that now.
+She’s free now.
 Amanda was only 15 but she had cancer.
 I spent time with her when I was too young to remember.
 I saw her picture on the program at her funeral.
 She was beautiful.
 I felt guilty for thinking she was so pretty.
 I thought you weren’t supposed to look at your cousin like that, especially after they’ve died.
 But she looked like an angel, and now, that’s what she is.

 Back in Virginia, my other cousin Alisha, Amanda’s older sister, who was just as beautiful, had just called it quits with her boyfriend.
 He was begging her to take him back.
 She knew it was a bad idea.
 The last year of their relationship had become physically aggressive.
-Despite this, she missed him, so she decided to go through with meeting him.
+Despite this, she missed him, so she decided to go through with seeing him.

-I’m not sure what a good or normal relationship is supposed to look like since I’ve never seen or been in one.
-But I’m starting to get the feeling that when you start to get the feeling you don’t want to be in one anymore, you should take that warning seriously.
+I’m not sure what a good or normal relationship is supposed to look like, since I’ve never seen or been in one.
+But I’m starting to get the feeling, that when you start to get the feeling, you don’t want to be in one anymore, you should take that warning seriously.

 Upon finding the number, Trevor grabbed her by the hair, put her head in the sink, and turned the hot water on until she couldn’t take it.
 After the assault she cried for hours.
 He’d been apologizing ever since.
 She was starting to be able to forgive him, at least she wanted to.